JEWISH FOLLOWERS OF YESHUA

 Both are employed at the City of Faith Medical and Research Center in Tulsa, a part of the Oral Roberts Ministries.
 Ken is currently microbiology supervisor of the hospital laboratory and Lenore is employed as a utilization review nurse, reviewing patient charts for compliance with federal regulations.
 She also teaches modern Hebrew at O.R.U.

-They are founders of Ha-Kesher, The Connection, a ministry whose primary purpose is to assist believers in developing a deeper, more intimate relationship with Jesus through the study of Hebrew language and culture.
-Current activities include Ha-Kesher Fellowship meetings, Hebrew and language classes, and Hebrew Studies Seminars.
-They also endeavor to support the activities of biblical scholars such as those of the Jerusalem School for the Study of the Synoptic Gospels.
+They were founders of Ha-Kesher, The Connection, a ministry whose primary purpose was to assist believers in developing a deeper, more intimate relationship with Jesus through the study of Hebrew language and culture.
+They also endeavored to support the activities of biblical scholars such as those of the Jerusalem School for the Study of the Synoptic Gospels.

 Yavo Digest, Vol. 1, No. 4, 1987